Frequently Asked Questions

 First, we are not obligated to own stock in a company just because they donate to the University.
 That kind of arrangement would be quid pro quo corruption.
 Second, funding legitimate climate change research does not absolve the coal and oil industries of their wrongdoings and does not change the nature of their products.
 The tobacco industry funded a lot of research too (much of it illegitimate).

 But, funding legitimate research may be indicative of a larger trend, one which certainly warrants consideration.
 If a coal or oil company is rapidly and deliberately trying to end their coal and/or oil operations and transition to renewable energy production, the committee can issue an instruction that the University may continue to invest in such companies.
-A similar instruction was issued with regard to companies doing business in apartheid South Africa that were committed to equality.
+A similar instruction was issued with regard to companies doing business in apartheid South Africa that was committed to equality.

 What about the fact that the University relies on oil operationally?

 The University’s reliance on oil is irrelevant in the decision to form a committee.
 This is so for three primary reasons.
 First, there is an important difference between the University’s choice to invest in an industry and its necessary reliance on the industry’s product.
 The existence of a choice creates moral/social implications.
 Second, the University is actively trying to minimize its dependence on oil (precisely because there is an operational choice, and not choosing to do so would have moral/social implications).
-Third, that the University and society more broadly is so reliant on the product is exactly the point.
+Third, that the University and society more broadly are so reliant on the product is exactly the point.
 If it weren’t for the industries’ actions, the University would not be so dependent on a product that causes climate change.